 SECTION 1 – Eligibility

-Any person sincerely interested in active participation to further the objective of this league may apply to be a Member.
+Any person sincerely interested in active participation to further the objective of this league may apply to be a Member, as outlined below.

 SECTION 2 – Classes

-There shall be the following classes of Members:
+The League has the following classes of Members:

 Player Members.
 Any player candidate meeting the requirements of Little League Regulation IV shall be eligible to compete for participation.
-Player Members shall have no rights, duties or obligations in the management or in the property of the Local League.
+Player Members shall have no rights, duties, or obligations in the management or in the property of the Local League.

 Regular Members.
-Any adult person (18 years of age or older) actively interested in furthering the objectives of the Local League becomes a Regular Member upon election to the Board, appointment to the Executive, being accepted for regular volunteer duty within the Local League’s fiscal year, or by registering and paying in full the annual fees for a Player Member for participation within the Local League’s fiscal year, also referred to as a Parent Member.
+Any person, 18 years of age or older, actively interested in furthering the objectives of the Local League becomes a Regular Member upon election to the Board, appointment to the Executive, being accepted for regular volunteer duty within the Local League’s fiscal year, or by registering and paying in full the annual fees for a Player Member for participation within the Local League’s fiscal year, also referred to as a Parent Member.

 Only Regular Members in good standing are eligible to vote or make motions at General Membership Meetings.
-All Board Members, Executive, Committee Members, Coaches, Volunteer Umpires and appointed individuals must be active Regular Members in good standing.
+All Board Members, Executive Members, Committee Members, Coaches, Volunteer Umpires and appointed individuals must be active Regular Members in good standing.
 Regular Members of the league automatically include all current Coaches, Volunteer Umpires, Board Members, Executive and any other person who is recognized by the Board as a volunteer in the Local League.

 As used hereinafter, the word “Member” shall mean a Regular Member unless otherwise stated.